d9w/TEML/content/_index.md

 ## Paul Templier thesis defense

-This workshop is organized due to, and directly follows, the PhD defense of Paul Templier, entitled **Leveraging Structures in Evolutionary Neural Policy Search.**
+The TEML workshop follows the PhD defense of Paul Templier, entitled **Leveraging Structures in Evolutionary Neural Policy Search.**

 The defense will take place on Monday 22 April at 2:00pm in the salle des thèses of ISAE-SUPAERO, and will be conducted in English.